lukaszkurantdev/react-native-svg-circle-country-flags/README.md

-# React Native Svg Country Flags
+# React Native Svg Circle Country Flags

 React Native package based on **react-native-svg** and **circle-flags** with a collection of **400+** circular SVG flags.
 To see full list of flags check: [circle-flags gallery](https://hatscripts.github.io/circle-flags/gallery).